jeremeybingham/dormer/README.md

-# ramco
+# dormer
-python functions for the RAMCO API
+flask-based python integration functions for the ramco API